-Wisconsin also has an excellent State Fair that takes place in August each year.
-The Stake Fair Park is in West Allis, but not too far from downtown Milwaukee.
-The Wisconsin State Fair Park also has events taking place at the park year-round.
+Wisconsin also has an excellent State Fair in August each year.
+The Stake Fair Park is in West Allis but not too far from downtown Milwaukee.
+The Wisconsin State Fair Park also has events at the park year-round.
 You can find out more about the Wisconsin State Fair and the Wisconsin State Fair park by clicking here.

-Milwaukee is a huge sporting city and so all the Milwaukee teams are highly supported.
+Milwaukee is a huge sporting city, so all the Milwaukee teams are highly supported.
 Here are some of Milwaukee’s favorite teams and where you can get tickets to see them play:

 - Milwaukee Brewers – Milwaukee Brewers is the major league baseball team who calls it home Milwaukee.
-They play at the Miller Park Stadium.
-You can always tell when they have a home game as the freeways all around the stadium can be back up for miles as they have a lot of support from the city of Milwaukee.
+They play at the American Family Field Stadium.
+You can always tell when they have a home game, as the freeways all around the stadium can be backed up for miles as they have a lot of support from the city of Milwaukee.
 You can find out more about the Milwaukee Brewers and their schedule by clicking here.

 - Milwaukee Bucks – The Milwaukee Bucks is an NBA professional basketball team whose stadium is the Fiserv Forum in downtown Milwaukee.
 You can find out more about the Milwaukee Bucks and their schedule by clicking here.

-- Milwaukee Wave – The Milwaukee Wave is a champion Milwaukee based indoor soccer team.
+- Milwaukee Wave – The Milwaukee Wave is a champion Milwaukee-based indoor soccer team.
 They are part of the Major Arena Soccer League.
 They play at the UW-Milwaukee Panther Arena in Milwaukee.
-You can find out more about the Milwaukee Wave and their schedule by clicking here.
+You can find out more about the Milwaukee Wave and its schedule by clicking here.

 Here are some fun things you can explore on the Milwaukee Lakefront: